ykotturi/ykotturi.github.io/_pages/about.md

 <div class="abstract-box">

-The field of human-computer interaction (HCI) has traditionally focused on the design of information technology artifacts.
+The field of human-computer interaction (HCI) has traditionally focused on the design of novel technology artifacts.
+However, ensuring considerations for artifact maintenance and repair is crucial to sustainably supporting the populations they aim to serve over the long term.
+Drawing on two multi-year programs for tech capacity building in post-industrial U.S. cities, this article presents a comparative analysis to investigate the challenges and strategies for sustained community-based research in computing.
+In particular, our work detailed three considerations for academic-community partnerships.
+First, long-term partnerships prioritized transferring trust across academic and community personnel and continually set expectations that responded to evolving community initiatives (i.e., relational sustainability).
+Second, partnerships used academic support as a way to kickstart community initiatives, and flexibly reframed interventions to stay aligned with evolving community goals (i.e., economic sustainability).
+Third, partnerships trained personnel to provide technical support alongside interventions and prioritized advice that resisted short-term trends (i.e., technical sustain- ability).
+We provide concrete examples of how our two academic-community partnerships carried out such suggestions—such details go unreported in scholarly articles yet are essential for sustainability considerations.
-However, the lack of sustainable considerations for maintenance and repair of these artifacts often hinders the populations they aim to support over the long term.
-Drawing on two multi-year programs for small-scale tech capacity building in post-industrial U.S. cities, this article presents a comparative analysis and retrospective ethnography to investigate the challenges and strategies for sustained community-based research in computing.
-In particular, our work aimed to better understand and contribute the necessary considerations and dynamics among the academic-community partnerships attributed to sustaining the community-based programs over time.
-We identify three key opportunities for fostering sustainability and being anticipatory rather than surprised by the twists and turns in our community-based research projects: relational (e.g., considerations of care, trust, and responsiveness alongside continual expectation setting), economic (e.g., leveraging research funding to kickstart long-term community programming), and technological (e.g., contextualized guidance on tech investments, embedded training on tech use).
-While opportunities for sustainability in community-based research have been referenced in prior work, findings from this unique and rare opportunity contribute concrete examples of two community-based engagements that were required to carry out such suggestions in the context of two tech capacity building programs.
-Such details often go unreported in scholarly articles yet are essential for sustainability considerations.
-We conclude with a discussion about ongoing challenges from this research and considerations for future work such as rethinking longevity (e.g., when longevity should and should not be the end goal).
+We discuss ongoing challenges, such as rethinking when longevity should and should not be the end goal.

 </div>
 ---